huafu/ember-dev-fixtures/README.md

     finally merge with that overlay's fixtures.
 If a fixture has a `__removeFixture` property set to `true`, then this record will be removed from the fixture array if it exists.

+    You can also force an overlay per build with the `EMBER_CLI_DEV_FIXTURES` environment variable, by setting it to the name of the overlay you want to enable.
+Be aware that this will activate fixtures for any `--environment` specified, even production.
+The URL parameter will take precedence if it is found, else this one will be used, and finally the one found in the local storage.

 * The `DevFixtureAdapter` was previously extending the `DS.FixtureAdapter` but it is now since `0.0.2` a full rewrite, extending the `DS.Adapter`.
-It is working as if your serialized was a `DS.RESTSerializer` and has useful methods so that you can add extension for each model or for all with the `application` adapter.
+It is working as if your serializer was a `DS.RESTSerializer` and has useful methods so that you can add extension for each model or for all with the `application` adapter.
 Here are some of the provided methods:

     - `simulateRemoteCall(<response>, <statusCode=200>, <statusText>)`: Simulates a response with
     the data given in `<response>`.
 If the `<statusCode>` is given and not `2xx` then the promise will be rejected, The `<statusText>` is either automatic regarding the `<statusCode>` or you can provide one.

-    - `createSingleRecordResponse(<store>, <type>, <record>)`: creates a response JSON for a response containing one record.
+    - `createSingleRecordResponse(<store>, <type>, <record>[, <other-type>, <other-records>, ...])`:
+    creates a response JSON for a response containing one record.

-    - `createMultiRecordsResponse(<store>, <type>, <records>)`: creates a response JSON for a response containing many records of the given type.
+    - `createMultiRecordsResponse(<store>, <type>, <records>[, <other-type>, <other-records>, ...])`:
+    creates a response JSON for a response containing many records of the given type.

     - `createDeletedRecordResponse(<store>, <type>, <record>)`: creates a response JSON for a response containing a deleted record.

-    - `updateFixtures(<type>, <fixtureRecord>)`: Used to update the given record in the fixtures.
+    - `updateFixtures(<store>, <type>, <fixtureRecord>[, <auto-gen-id>])`: Used to save the given record in the fixtures, doing a merge if it already exists.

-    - `deleteLoadedFixture(<type>, <fixtureRecord>)`: used to delete the given record from the fixtures.
+    - `deleteLoadedFixture(<store>, <type>, <fixtureRecord>)`: used to delete the given record from the fixtures.

+    - `createFixture(<store>, <type>, <fixtureRecord>)`: creates a new fixture for the given type and data.

 * A `_fixtureMeta` attribute is added on all your models which have fixtures.
 For now it contains one property only: `sources`.
-It is the list containing the fixture and overlay(s) file path(s) that as been used as source for that record.
+It is the list of all the fixture and overlay file path(s) that have been used as source for that record.

 ## Author

-Huafu Gandon - Follow me on twitter: [huafu_g](https://twitter.com/huafu_g)
+[Huafu Gandon](http://huafu.github.io) - Follow me on twitter: [@huafu_g](https://twitter.com/huafu_g)

 ---